 Women are conditioned to believe their pleasure isn’t a priority or, worse, that it isn’t allowed.
 It’s time to unlearn that bullshit and reclaim pleasure.

-This month, I read “Pleasure Activism” by Adrienne Maree Brown (I highly recommend it).
+Then I read “Pleasure Activism” by Adrienne Maree Brown (I highly recommend it).
 It further opened my eyes to the importance of pleasure.

 Women have always been denied our pleasure … and that’s to the nth degree more true for women of color.
 We’ve been conditioned to believe that our pleasure is not a priority because our role is to care for others and put others’ pleasure ahead of our own.